 Crossing the Wishing Bridge

-The first major landmark along the Gap of Dunloe Walk is the Wishing Bridge.
+The first major landmark along the walk is the Wishing Bridge.
 This is a picturesque stone bridge that spans the river between Coosaun Lough and Black Lake.

 It is said that wishes made while standing on the bridge really do come true.
 I have no idea if that’s true or not but it is a lovely little bridge to walk across.